garrison/Bravais.jl/README.rst

 Wrapping condition in second quantization
 -----------------------------------------

+[FIXME: does this belong here?
+Nothing in the Bravais.jl code contains the idea of second quantization, except potentially the momentum for a given charge.
+Perhaps this should be moved to ExactDiag.]

 We wish to generalize the above wrapping equation to second quantization.
 Note that :math:`\psi(\mathbf{r}) = \langle \mathbf{r} \vert \psi \rangle = \langle 0 \vert c_\mathbf{r} \vert \psi \rangle`.
 Using this, we get

 .. math::